GravityPDF/gravity-pdf-documentation/docs/v5/api_delete_plugin_option.md

 ---
 title: "Gravity PDF API – delete_plugin_option()"
 sidebar_label: "delete_plugin_option()"
-description: "This method allows you to deleted a global Gravity PDF setting.
+description: "This method allows you to delete a global Gravity PDF setting.
 This is permanent and cannot be undone."
 ---

 ## Description